SoftwareAG/c8y-docs/content/protocol-integration/lwm2m-bundle/overview.md

 {{< /c8y-admon-important >}}

 {{< c8y-admon-info >}}
 {{< product-c8y-iot >}} LWM2M 1.1 is backward compatible.
-Everything which has been working on {{< product-c8y-iot >}} LWM2M 1.0 is working the same way on {{< product-c8y-iot >}} LWM2M 1.1.
-Keep in mind that {{< product-c8y-iot >}} LWM2M 1.1 introduces some new features which are also not compatible with the LWM2M 1.0 devices.
-If you try to run some of these features to LWM2M 1.0 device, you'll receive an error message response.
+What has been working on {{< product-c8y-iot >}} LWM2M 1.0 will also be working on {{< product-c8y-iot >}} LWM2M 1.1.
+However, {{< product-c8y-iot >}} LWM2M 1.1 introduces some new features which are not compatible with LWM2M 1.0 devices.
+If you try to run some of these features with LWM2M 1.0 devices, you may receive an error message response.

-You can connect any device supporting LWM2M 1.1 or LWM2M 1.0 to {{< product-c8y-iot >}} without programming.
-We expect the device and its capabilities (such as firmware update) to be compliant to the LWM2M specification.
+You can connect any device supporting LWM2M 1.1 or LWM2M 1.0 to {{< product-c8y-iot >}} without programming. {{< product-c8y-iot >}} expects the device and its capabilities (such as firmware update) to be compliant to the LWM2M specification.
 The device must support the UDP binding of the LWM2M standard.
-There is some possibility to connect also a devices using CoAP over TCP binding, but this is still in an experimental phase and not fully supported.
+There is also the possibility to connect a device using CoAP over TCP binding, but this is still in an experimental phase and not fully supported.
 That's why connecting LWM2M devices using CoAP over TCP is not recommended
 {{< /c8y-admon-info >}}

 {{< c8y-admon-info >}}
-{{< product-c8y-iot >}} LWM2M 1.1 introduces a new client's side "send" operation.
-If a sensor or number of sensors want to send measurements to the server, they can use the "send" operation to send single or composite measurement data.
-LWM2M 1.1 "send" operation makes this simple on protocol level, compared to LWM2M 1.0 where the level of complexity is higher using MQTT protocol for these purposes.
+{{< product-c8y-iot >}} LWM2M 1.1 introduces a client-side "send" operation.
+If a sensor or a number of sensors want to send measurements to the server, they can use the "send" operation to send single or composite measurement data.
+The LWM2M 1.1 "send" operation makes this simple on protocol level.
+In LWM2M 1.0 the level of complexity was higher because it made use of the MQTT protocol for this kind of operation.
 {{< /c8y-admon-info >}}

 Our LWM2M solution allows any LWM2M object to be easily interfaced with the platform.
 For the sake of convenience, we provide out-of-the-box integration for the following LWM2M objects: